rickybassom/gmn-python-api/docs/rest_api.md

 You can use this when making subsequent requests to the endpoint to ensure you are using the same version of the database.
 E.g. when paginating results.

 Queries are cached for 1 hour with a maximum size of 1GB on the server.
 The cache is invalidated if the GMN Data Store database has been modified by our data ingestion processes which usually run twice a day.

+Queries are blocked if they take longer than 3 seconds to execute.
+I recommend using [EXPLAIN QUERY PLAN](https://www.sqlite.org/eqp.html) to check the query execution plan before running a query.
+If you need to run a long-running query, please contact us.

 ### The Meteor Summary REST API Endpoint